Manorama Basu

 Manorama Basu (née Monorama Ray, 18 November 1897 – 16 October 1986), nicknamed Masima (maternal aunt), was a Bengali revolutionary and feminist from Bangladesh.
-She was born in 1897 in the village of Bakai in Barisal, which was then part of British India (now part of Bangladesh).
 Throughout her life, Basu played a prominent role in the popular movements of 1962, 1964, and the mass uprising of 1969.
 She was also a pioneer in the Bangladeshi liberation struggle.

 Biography

 Early life

 Manorama Basu was born as Manorama Ray, on 18 November 1897, in the village of Narottampur in the Banaripara Upazila of Barisal, which was then part of undivided Bengal under British rule (now in Bangladesh).
 She was the fifth child of Nilkantha Ray and Pramoda Sundari Ray, who were supporters of the anti-British movement.
 Manorama's early life was marked by poverty, and she did not have the opportunity to receive formal education due to her father's untimely death.

 At the age of 14, Manorama was married to Chintaharan Basu, who was the zamindar (landlord) of the village of Bakai in Barisal.
 Despite the constraints of her landlord husband's family, Manorama Basu actively participated in the Indian independence movement while living in Barisal.